Berenstain Bears

-The Berenstain Bears is a children's literature franchise created by the late Stan and Jan Berenstain and continued by their son, Mike Berenstain, who assumed partial authorship in 2002, and full authorship in 2012 following Jan's death.
+The Berenstain Bears is a children's literature franchise created by Stan and Jan Berenstain and continued by their son, Mike Berenstain.
 The books feature a family of anthropomorphic grizzly bears who generally learn a moral or safety-related lesson in the course of each story.

 Since the 1962 debut of the first Berenstain Bears book, The Big Honey Hunt, the series has grown to over 400 titles, which have sold approximately 260 million copies in 23 languages.
 The Berenstain Bears franchise has also expanded well beyond the books, encompassing television series and a wide variety of other products and licenses.
 While enjoying decades of popularity and receiving numerous awards, the series has been criticized for its perceived saccharine tone and formulaic storytelling.